-Berg jones elementary school opens free resource center for students and families
+Berg Jones Elementary School opens free resource center for students and families

 “A lot of times people don’t have access to stores, or things going on in families.
 And with this center being here, they can come with the households needs and clothes.
 Sometimes it’s cold, and they may not have a coat.
 So, we have coats here, and they can come and get a coat.”

-The resource center also plans to implement social mental health services in the near future.
+The resource center also plans to implement social and mental health services in the near future.